Table of Contents

 You can get an aesthetic six-pack abs from training your abdominals and burning fat.
 The leg raises can be used as one of the exercises in your High Intensity Interval Training (HITT).
 The more intense the exercise, for example, higher reps with lower rest times, the more effective your abs workout will be.

 This exercise is intermediate level because it requires your upper body strength to hang off of a bar.
-The muscles targeted are the abdominal muscles, obliques, hip flexors, quadriceps.
+The muscles targeted are the abdominal muscles, obliques, hip flexors, and quadriceps.
 As well as secondary muscles such as the forearms and lats.
-To perform the hanging leg raises, you will need a pull up bar above you that you jump onto and gripping tightly shoulders width apart.
+To perform the hanging leg raises, you will need a pull-up bar above you that you jump onto and grip tightly shoulders width apart.
 Keep your body straight, feet together and toes pointed.
-Raise your legs up until they are at a 90 degrees angle with your torso, keeping them straight.
+Raise your legs up until they are at a 90-degree angle with your torso, keeping them straight.
 Feel the abdominal muscles working as you lift up.

 Your legs are straight and your head is resting on your right hand.
 Keeping your core engaged, lift your top leg up slowly until you feel your hips being tilted upwards.
 Keep the hips steady and facing forward and do not rotate forward or backward.
 Pause at the top briefly, then lower your leg down to the starting position.
 Complete the number of repetitions set, followed by switching sides, performing an equal amount of reps on both sides.

 This variation is a progression to the lying leg raises.
-There is more resistance on your core due additional weight carried between your feet.
-It is an intermediate level exercise that targets the abdominals, obliques, hip flexors, quadriceps and the glutes.
+There is more resistance on your core due to additional weight carried between your feet.
+It is an intermediate level exercise that targets the abdominals, obliques, hip flexors, quadriceps, and glutes.
 The movement of this exercise is similar to that of the lying leg raises.
 To perform this, you will place a dumbbell between your feet and squeeze them tight to keep them in a secure place.

-To perform this you will lie with your back onto the floor with your arms on the side, and palms pressing into the ground.
+To perform this, you will lie with your back onto the floor with your arms on the side, and palms pressing into the ground.
 Keep your lower back flat by tightening your core and engaging your glutes.
-Raise your legs roughly 6 inches off the ground with toes pointed.
+Raise your legs roughly 6 inches off the ground with your toes pointed.
 Lower your legs back down to the starting position with your core engaged.
 Repeat this movement for a desired number of repetitions.

 Windshield Wipers is an advanced level core exercise, which combines oblique twist with hanging toe touch.
 If you are at a beginner to intermediate level, you can practice the floor windshield wipers.
 The muscles targeted in this variation are the obliques, rectus abdominis, lats, hip flexors, glutes, quadriceps, and forearms.
-To perform Windshield Wipers, you will hang on the bar shoulders-width apart.
+To perform Windshield Wipers, you will hang on the bar shoulder-width apart.
 Squeeze your abs and bring your toes up towards the bar in a pike position.